DIY blogging is an interesting hobby and topic that can be educational for a lot of people.

 5. Buy Your Domain Name and Hosting

-Now that your blog is named, you need to buy a domain name and hosting.
+Now that your blog is named, you need to buy a domain name and choose a website hosting platform.

 Your domain name is the web address that your audience types into their browsers to get to your blog.